“The Hidden Executive Job Market.” “On The Radar.” “Not Actively Looking.”

-However, it’s not just in terms of vocabulary that senior-level retained executive search and other types of recruitment are different.
-When aiming to fill leadership roles, recruiters go out and ‘headhunt’ the best executives – be that person an active job seeker or not – rather than trawling through job boards.
+Though, it’s not just in terms of vocabulary that senior-level retained executive search and other types of recruitment are different.
+When aiming to fill leadership roles, recruiters would go out and ‘headhunt’ the best executives – be that person an active job seeker or not – rather than trawling through job boards.

 The hidden executive jobs market

 At the time of writing, the global bank HSBC is looking for a new Chief Executive.
 Cathay Pacific is also searching for a new CEO.
 As is the soccer franchise, “The Premier League.”
 Likewise, Mozilla.
 The likelihood is that you won’t find any of these positions listed on job sites.